piggydoughnut/help-me-respond/README.md

 }
 ```

-`lang` is the default fallback language of your application
+`lang` is the default language of your application

 `langFile` path is used in the library therefore, the path is relative to the *index.js* file from *help-me-respond* folder